danny-baker/deploy-beast-datascience-vm/README.md

 This is designed for one-off time-constrained tasks where you need a dedicated beefy VM to run for a few hours or days to get the job done.
 You can then export any data, and tear the whole resource down when you're finished.

-**Use case: when you need more hardware than your local machine or the notebook-as-a-service platforms like Google Colab can provide; OR When you want to say: "Just call me bad ass..."**
+**Use case: when you need more hardware than your local machine or the notebook-as-a-service platforms like Google Colab can provide; When you want to say: "Just call me bad ass..."**

 ## Quickstart